The Impact of Your Social Media on Your Career

 Mocking Customers

 Everyone loves Karen and “I want to talk to the manager” jokes.
 Everyone has at least one experience with an obnoxious customer.
-However, mocking customers online is extremely unprofessional.
-And it can hurt your opportunities to land a job.
+However, mocking customers online is highly unprofessional.
+And it can hinder your chances of landing a job.

-Support consultants constantly run into customers who need help with a certain application but lack computer skills.
+Support consultants frequently encounter customers who require assistance with a specific application but lack basic computer skills.
 You can laugh about it with your colleagues, but an online post mocking that type of customer can lead to not getting a new job.
-Complaining about customers is showing your company in a bad light.
+Complaining about customers can reflect poorly on your company.
 And that’s again risking its reputation.
-If you want to start your career only from scratch, you should use LinkedIn’s resume service to land a dream job.
+If you want to start your career from scratch, you should use LinkedIn’s resume service to land a dream job.

 How to Prevent Social Media From Hurting Your Career?